 I wanted mine to have a fanned shape but you could make them long and straight or even give them a triangular shape.

 I love them and have worn them many times already.
 I have really stretched out ear loops and I have found something that helps me wear big earrings again.

-I buy these clear stickers HERE and apply them to the back of my earlobe before sticking the actual earring through my ear holes.
+I buy these clear ear stickers and apply them to the back of my earlobe before sticking the actual earring through my ear holes.
 They work like a charm!

 And below is my friend’s beautiful daughter modeling the earrings for you.
 There are seriously so many different options on how you could make these.
 You can even add beads or seashells to the macrame earrings.

 Where to buy macramé earrings

 If crafting isn’t your thing and you’d rather buy finished macrame earrings then I gathered some for you.

 I hope you enjoyed this little tutorial and give macrame a try.
 It’s so much fun.

 - ( This step is optional: Unravel your macrame cord into separate pieces if you want to make your earrings lighter.
 The thinner the yarn the lighter the macrame earrings.
 So if you don't care about the weight, leave the cord as is and skip to step 2.

 - Take two 10-inch long strands of cord, fold them in half, and loop them onto a hoop earring with Lark's Head Knots.